On differences between even and odd anisotropic-flow harmonics in non-equilibrated systems

 Starting from Eq.~\eqref{eq:distribution_function}, the average particle-number density per unit surface is $N/4\pi R^2$.
 Using the latter to define a mean free path $\ell_{\rm mfp}$, we quantify the rarity or abundance of rescatterings by the Knudsen number

-Indeed, the average number of rescatterings per particle $N_{\rm resc.}$ over the whole evolution --- in practice, until $t/R = 30$ in the simulations --- nicely scales with ${\rm Kn}^{-1}$ in the $2\to 2$ scenario, see Fig.~\ref{fig:Nresc_vs_Kn}.

-In the $2\to 0$ model, a given $N_{\rm resc.}$ requires a larger ${\rm Kn}^{-1}$, i.e.\ cross section, since particles disappear over the evolution and thus can never scatter twice.
-In the following we mostly present results for $N_{\rm resc.}\approx 0.02$, well in the few-rescatterings regime, and 0.14 --- for which the approximation becomes less justified ---, as well as $N_{\rm resc.}\approx 0.35$ in Appendix~\ref{app:Nresc=0.35}.
+with the help of which we shall express the equations resulting from the analytical calculations.
+In contrast, the results of numerical simulations will be presented not at fixed Kn, but rather at fixed mean number of rescatterings per particle $\Nresc$ over the whole evolution --- in practice, until $t/R = 30$.
+We shall mostly present results for $\Nresc\approx 0.02$, well in the few-rescatterings regime, and 0.14 --- for which the approximation becomes less justified ---, as well as $\Nresc\approx 0.35$ in Appendix~\ref{app:Nresc=0.35}.